Flint Flake Identification

 How to Spot and Identify Prehistoric Flint Flakes

-This page sets out to show the visitor, exactly what I see when I record prehistoric flint flakes, worked flint, flake scatters, and struck flint during the surface-collection surveys.
-Here, instead of sample collection bags, I have taken a digital camera onto two restocked forestry compartments in Thetford Forest, Norfolk, to capture close up shots of flint finds in situ - well sort of anyway, in this case, scattered on the surface of exposed forest soils.
+This page sets out to show the visitor exactly what I see when I record prehistoric flint flakes, worked flint, flake scatters, and struck flint during the surface-collection surveys.
+Here, instead of sample collection bags, I have taken a digital camera onto two restocked forestry compartments in Thetford Forest, Norfolk, to capture close-up shots of flint finds in situ – well sort of anyway, in this case, scattered on the surface of exposed forest soils.

-This page is not about encouraging people to remove artifacts - it is about helping others to identify prehistoric struck flint, and to explore the archaeology of their own landscapes for themselves.
-Students of lithics and archaeology may find it refreshing to see a flake identification guide set outdoors in the soil - that is where and how you find them - not washed, marked, and bagged.
-Ok, let me take you into the field itself - right down to the surface close up!
+This page is not about encouraging people to remove artefacts – it is about helping others to identify prehistoric struck flint, and to explore the archaeology of their own landscapes for themselves.
+Students of lithics and archaeology may find it refreshing to see a flake identification guide set outdoors in the soil – that is where and how you find them – not washed, marked, and bagged.
+OK, let me take you into the field itself – right down to the surface close-up!
 By the way, no flakes were hurt in the making of this gallery.
-Please click on the thumbnails or follow the tour.